MuhammadAsadJaved/Important-shells/README.md

 The rename images and xmls will be saved in the given output paths.

-## check CUDA and cuDNN version in Ubuntu.
+## Check CUDA and cuDNN version in Ubuntu.
 These commands are used to check cuda and cudnn version installed on your ubuntu system.

 Open a terminal with gui or by pressing `Ctrl + Alt + t`